backstagephp/fields/README.md

 ## About the package

-This package provides a simple - yet extendable - way to add configurable fields to your Filament resources.
-We provide you all Filament Form fields and a way to add your own fields.
+This package empowers you to add dynamic, configurable fields to your Filament resources with minimal setup.
+It comes with all standard Filament Form fields out of the box, while providing a flexible architecture for creating custom fields.
+By giving users the ability to define and customize form fields through an intuitive interface, this package essentially enables user-driven form building within your Filament admin panel.

 ## Features